-A new partnership between the Washington Army National Guard 161st Infantry unit and the Washington State University College of Nursing brought 30 combat medics to the college for two days of training over the weekend.
+A new partnership between the Washington Army National Guard 161st Infantry unit and the Washington State University College of Nursing brought 30 combat medics to the college for two days of training this fall.

-Working in the College of Nursing’s simulation lab, groups of medics rotated between practicing skills like starting IVs, giving injections, and inserting Intraosseous catheters.
-Then they participated in a hands-on patient care scenario in a Battalion Aid Station setting, treating a wounded soldier who was in an IED blast and fire fight, treating gunshot wounds and shock brought about by severe blood or fluid loss.
+Working in the College of Nursing’s simulation lab, groups of medics rotated between practicing skills like starting IVs and giving injections.
+Then as groups of three they took part in a hands-on patient care scenario that had them caring for a wounded soldier in a Battalion Aid Station setting.

 “The realism here is invaluable,” said Capt.
 Matt Yamamoto, of the 1st Battalion, 161st Infantry Regiment.